markcmurphy/devdocs-portal/Customers.md

 A Customer is a shopper who has created a store account.
 Customer data consists of such parameters as name, email, and addresses and is stored as a customer record.

-For V2 *Customers* endpoint opertions, see [Customers V2](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api/customers/).
+For V2 *Customers* endpoint operations, see [Customers V2](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api/customers/).

 For V3 *Customers* endpoint operations, see [Customers V3](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/customers/).